Equity (law): Court of Chancery (c. 1350–1875)

 The early chancellors were influenced by their training in theology and canon law, but the law of equity they applied was not canon law, but a new kind of law purportedly driven by conscience.
-Whatever it meant in the medieval era, the word "conscience" clearly carried a subjective connotation (as it still does today).
 Complaints about equity as an arbitrary exercise of conscience by nonlawyer Chancellors became quite frequent under the chancellorship of Thomas Wolsey (1515–1529), who "had no legal training, and delighted in putting down lawyers".
+A common criticism of Chancery practice as it developed in the early medieval period was that thus it lacked fixed rules, varied greatly from Chancellor to Chancellor, and the Chancellor was exercising an unbounded discretion.
+The counterargument was that equity mitigated the rigour of the common law by looking to substance rather than to form.
+The most famous criticism of equity was written by 17th-century jurist John Selden, who compared equity to "a Chancellor's foot" because of how "an uncertain measure... a Chancellor's conscience" was.